-Twitter is the second-largest social network today, and limits its users to 140-character updates, called tweets.
+Twitter is one of the largest social networks and limits its users to 280-character updates, called tweets.

-In recent years, Twitter has also become a customer service medium.
+This social media network is also a customer service medium.
 This is more common for larger businesses, but its format makes it easy for customers to reach out to the companies they buy from.

 When you address their questions or concerns professionally, Twitter can become a powerful medium to improve your company's reputation and serve your customers.

 Pinterest is one of the Internet's most popular social networks, especially for images, DIY ideas, and crafts.

 That may not sound like it's ideal for every business, but it's helpful for every industry — including B2Bs.

 Pinterest lets you share images of your team, the results of your work, and how your products work, among other opportunities.